 View the Hood College residency requirement.
 If you are a rising sophomore and junior and currently live in college housing, the residency requirement makes it necessary for you to live on campus next year, and you will need to participate in the room selection process.

 If eligible, you may apply for specialized housing (see below for details).
-Otherwise, you will be assigned from the residence hall room selection lottery process in either Coblentz, Meyran or Shriner Hall at the end of April (see below for details).
-Those planning to not return to Hood College next fall must complete a Leave of Absence or Withdraw form with the Office of the Registrar before April 3 to not be required to have a fall room assignment as a result of the room selection process.
+Otherwise, you will be assigned from the residence hall room selection lottery process in either Coblentz, Meyran, New Hall, Memorial, Smith or Shriner Hall at the beginning of May (see below for details).
+Those planning to not return to Hood College next fall must complete a Leave of Absence or Withdraw form with the Office of the Registrar before April 30th to not be required to have a fall room assignment as a result of the room selection process.

-- Between March 18 and April 3, commit to living in Hood College housing by electronically signing a housing and dining contract.
-Students submitting this legally-binding contract will be eligible to apply for specialized housing (see below for details) or will be assigned from the residence hall room selection lottery process in either Coblentz, Meyran or Shriner Hall at the end of April (see below for details).
+- Between March 29th and April 30th, commit to living in Hood College housing by electronically signing a housing and dining contract.
+Students submitting this legally-binding contract will be eligible to apply for specialized housing (see below for details) or will be assigned from the residence hall room selection lottery process in either Coblentz, Meyran, New Hall, Memorial, Smith or Shriner Hall at the beginning of May (see below for details).

 - Choose to secure their own lease/housing off-campus and commute to class.
 If a student chooses to commute, please communicate as soon as possible with the Office of Financial Aid.
 Having a commuter status may result in an adjustment to the financial aid package.

-Only undergraduate students currently enrolled in Hood College courses or currently in an approved study abroad/away program, who will continue as undergraduate students at Hood College in fall 2020, are eligible to participate in the room selection process.
-Students new to the 2020-2021 academic year are not permitted to participate in this process.
+Only undergraduate students currently enrolled in Hood College courses or currently in an approved study abroad/away program, who will continue as undergraduate students at Hood College in fall 2021, are eligible to participate in the room selection process.
+Students new to the 2021-2022 academic year will participate in the process after all returning students are placed.